buildspace/buildspace-projects/JS_DAO/en/Section_3/Lesson_3_Building_Treasury_And_Governance.md

 Finally, we have we do `minimumNumberOfTokensNeededToPropose: "0"` which allows anyone to actually create a proposal even if they hold zero governance token.
 Up to you what you want to set this at!
 Let’s keep it at zero for now.

-Go ahead and run this using `scripts/8-deploy-vote.js`.
+Go ahead and run this using `node scripts/8-deploy-vote.js`.
 Here’s what I end up getting:

 ```plaintext
 buildspace-dao-starter % node scripts/8-deploy-vote.js